Try out this bedtime routine for too tired women that isn’t complicated and that you’ll actually look forward to.

 Isn’t it funny.
 As moms we put so much emphasis on routine for our littles.
 Many children, Millie included, thrive with routine but the truth is, so do mommas!
 If a good bedtime routine is key for healthy sleeping habits for our babies why isn’t it for you?
 After a long day the last thing you want to do is think anymore – I know, I really do.
 Like our little ones, routine is just as important for momma.
 Show yourself a little love after working your behind off all day.

 I’d be a big fat liar if I said that it’s easy to stick to a routine BUT it is easier if it’s simple.
 Simplicity is key!
 I do not have the time or energy for something elaborate and grand.
 Since I’ve struggled with sleeping (can’t quite turn the old brain off) I find a relaxing bedtime routine to be essential.
 Not only does it give me time to pamper myself but it helps quiet my mind.
 I see a big difference in the quality of my sleep when I get bogged down and decide to hit the sheets without any downtime.

-Momma’s, just like you advocate for a calm, soothing routine to help your babies sleep, do it for yourself.
+Momma’s, just like you advocate for a calm, soothing bedtime habits to help your babies sleep, do it for yourself.
 Carve out a little extra time for just you.
 I promise, you won’t regret.